 top of page

-Free Art for All: the Museum Mile Festival Returns to Fifth Avenue (and East Harlem)
+Free Art for All: the Annual Museum Mile Festival Returns to Fifth Avenue Tomorrow

 Free Fun for All: the Museum Mile Festival Returns to Fifth Avenue

-The 45th Annual Museum Mile Festival—one of the city's best free cultural events—returns to the streets of New York tomorrow, June 13 from 6pm to 9m.
+The 46th Annual Museum Mile Festival—one of the city's best free cultural events—returns to the streets of East Harlem and the Upper East Side tomorrow, June 18 from 6pm to 9m.

-Running on Fifth Avenue from 82nd to 110th Streets, the festival features free admission to eight major museums, including the Metropolitan Museum of Art, Neue Galerie, the Solomon R. Guggenheim Museum, the Cooper-Hewitt, the Jewish Museum, the Museum of the City of New York, El Museo del Barrio and the Africa Center.
+Running along Fifth Avenue from 82nd to 110th Streets, this major block party features free admission to eight major museums, including The Metropolitan Museum of Art, Neue Galerie, the Solomon R. Guggenheim Museum, the Cooper-Hewitt, The Jewish Museum, the Museum of the City of New York, El Museo del Barrio, and The Africa Center.

 Each museum will also have its own programming, including live performances and more.

-If you're planning to start in East Harlem and work your way down, highlights include:
+If you're planning to start in East Harlem and work your way south, highlights include:

 1280 Fifth Ave at E 110th St